 The nature and size of your largest projects over the last 12 months will provide insurers with rating information to measure the potential for future litigation and claims.

-High risk projects include:
+High risk engineering projects include:

 Aviation, Bridges, Harbours, Jetties, Leisure Centres, Medical Centres, Mining, Nuclear, Oil & Gas, Railways, Roads, Schools, Sewage Systems, Sports Stadiums, Tunnels, Water Systems

 What are the market conditions for engineer's professional indemnity?

 At get indemnity™ we see a hardening of market conditions for engineer's professional indemnity with greater focus on low hazard activities.